DerBejijing/mcserver-reversing-toolkit/README.md

-# mcserver-patch-tool
+# mcserver-reversing-toolkit
-I use this when reversing minecraft server code
+I use this when reverse-engineering minecraft server code

 # About